Law Enforcement Support

 From start to finish, each case is documented on ENV’s secure online Wildlife Crime Database.
-As of February 1, 2021, the WCU has documented more than 189,000 wildlife crime cases, with an average of 10 reported cases a day.
-Since 2005, tons of wildlife have been seized and thousands of endangered animals have been saved from the illegal trade as a direct result of ENV’s coordination with law enforcement authorities and members of the public.
+As of December 2021, the WCU had documented more than 22,000 wildlife crime cases, comprised of over 59,300 wildlife violations.
+The hotline receives an average of 9-10 reported cases a day.
+Since 2005, tonnes of wildlife have been seized and thousands of endangered animals have been saved from the illegal trade as a direct result of ENV’s coordination with law enforcement authorities and members of the public.

 See a day in the life of ENV’s Wildlife Crime Unit

 In 2022 alone, ENV received a total of 3,405 reported cases with 8,833 violations.
 Most of these were advertising and selling cases (2,412).
 After advertising and selling, the most frequently recorded cases were possession (751) and trafficking (185).
 These reported cases resulted in 3,223 live wild animals confiscated from Vietnam’s illegal wildlife trade and many wildlife trafficking criminals arrested.